-- To help the student build their argument in their academic writing. - To enable the student to acquire the ability to use both descriptive and critical rhetorical - functions in their academic writing. - To enhance the ability of the student to legitimately borrow ideas from other scholars with appropriate discipline-specific citation practices and articulate their own voice while reviewing others' works.
+- To help the student build their argument in their academic writing. - To enable the student to acquire the ability to use both descriptive and critical rhetorical

+• To enhance the ability of the student to legitimately borrow ideas from other scholars with appropriate discipline-specific citation practices and articulate their own voice while reviewing others' works.